Superradiance Constraints from GW231123: Determination of Merger Timescales

 In general, one can write the rate density of BH-BH mergers as

-where $n_{\rm env}$ is the average number density in the Universe of the environment under consideration, $N_{\rm BH}$ is the number of BHs within such an environment (where we wrote explicitly the dependence on the BH mass), and $\Gamma_{\rm merger}$ is the merger rate per BH.
+where $n_{\rm env}$ is the average number density in the Universe of the environment under consideration, $N_{\rm BH}$ is the number of BHs within such an environment (where we included explicitly the dependence on the BH mass), and $\Gamma_{\rm merger}$ is the merger rate per BH.
 Such a rate can be decomposed into two contributions, $\Gamma_{\rm merger} \sim \frac{1}{\tau_{\rm pair}+\tau_{\rm coal}}$, where $\tau_{\rm pair}$ is the pairing timescale for two BHs, and $\tau_{\rm coal}$ is the time to coalescence once the binary has formed.
 In what follows, we will assume the former dominates the merger timescales and that the coalescing time is negligible.
 This is particularly justified for GW231123 which is expected to form from dynamical processes involving large velocity BHs.
-As both the binary formation rate (scaling as $\tau_{\rm pair} \propto v^{11/7}$ for dynamical capture, and $\tau_{\rm pair}\propto v^{9}$ for three-body formation) and the coalescing time (scaling as $\tau_{\rm coal} \propto v^{-36/7}$ for dynamical capture, and $\tau_{\rm coal}\propto v^{-8}$ for three-body formation, assuming Peter's formula \cite{Peters:1963ux,Peters:1964zz}) scale strongly with the velocity dispersion, one expects a hierarchy to exist between $\tau_{\rm pair} \gg \tau_{\rm coal}$.
+In fact, one can verify that for the parameters of interest, namely $v \sim v_{\rm recoil} \gtrsim 100\,\text{km/s}$, $\tau_{\rm pair} \gg \tau_{\rm coal}$, where $v$ denotes the relative velocity of a BH pair and $v_{\rm recoil}$ represents the ``birth-kick'' recoil velocity of the remnants from first-generation mergers.
+Such a hierarchy is naturally expected, as both the binary formation rate (scaling as $\tau_{\rm pair} \propto v^{11/7}$ for dynamical capture~\cite{Mouri_2002, OLeary:2008myb}, and $\tau_{\rm pair}\propto v^{9}$ for three-body formation~\cite{Goodman1993, pina2023}) and the coalescing time (scaling as $\tau_{\rm coal} \propto v^{-36/7}$ for dynamical capture, and $\tau_{\rm coal}\propto v^{-8}$ for three-body formation, assuming Peter's formula \cite{Peters:1963ux,Peters:1964zz}) scale strongly with $v$.
 A similar argument applies to other channels, such as e.g. binary-single interactions.
-We will proceed under this assumption, which allows us to treat superradiance growth around both individual isolated BHs\footnote{Dynamical interactions between superradiant clouds and the binary system have been studied \eg in~\cite{Baumann:2018vus,Baryakhtar:2020gao,Baumann:2022pkl,Tong:2022bbl,Fan:2023jjj,Zhu:2024bqs,Takahashi:2024fyq,Boskovic:2024fga,Tomaselli:2024bdd}, although there is still much to be understood before these effects can be included in a self-consistent manner.}, before they pair in the binary and merge soon after.
+We will proceed under this assumption, which allows us to treat superradiance growth around both individual isolated BHs (see Supplemental Material for a discussion on the impact of the binary), before they pair in the binary and merge soon after.

 The rate density in Eq.~\ref{eq:RateGeneral} should then be compared with the one inferred by the LVK collaboration for GW231123, $\mathcal{R}_{\rm obs} = 0.08^{+0.19}_{-0.07}~\mathrm{Gpc}^{-3}~\mathrm{yr}^{-1}$.
 From such a comparison, one can infer the characteristic pairing time,